-Chiles de árbol (or arbol peppers) are a top choice when it comes to turning up the heat on Mexican salsas, soups, adobos, and more.
-Find out exactly what they are, how to use them, and much more in this detailed guide.
+Chile de árbol is a top choice when it comes to turning up the heat on Mexican salsas, soups, adobos, and more.
+Find out exactly what it is, how to rehydrate it, cook with it, and much more in this detailed guide.

 Table of Contents

 🌶️ What is chile de árbol?

 Chile de árbol (Spanish for “tree chili”) is the name given to this slender pepper, referring to the long wood-like stem.
 It is also known by other names like rat’s tail chile.